 Writers often utilize conceit in poetry to link two very different objects, concepts, or ideas.
 This connection is often surprising and challenging to the reader in its novelty, which can enhance their engagement with the literary material in working to understand the comparison.
 The use of conceit can also make a literary work memorable in its appeal to both the intellect and imagination.

 Conceits in Everyday Life

 In everyday life, we can surprise and amuse others by using conceits like “Love is like an oil change,” or “The broken heart is a damaged china pot.”
 In these examples, the attempt to compare two noticeably unrelated objects makes the comparisons conceits.
-The conceits in real life may give complex ideas and emotions an air of simplicity by comparing them to simple day-to-day objects as in “My life is like a free online game, people seem to be playing with it.”
+Conceits in real life may give complex ideas and emotions an air of simplicity, by comparing them to simple day-to-day objects, as in “My life is like a free online game, people seem to be playing with it.”

 Let us analyze a few examples of conceit in literature:

 Example #1: Romeo and Juliet (By William Shakespeare)

 “Thou counterfeit’st a bark, a sea, a wind;

 For still thy eyes, which I may call the sea,